I finished eating.

 The call ended.

-I gathered the objects from the envelope:
+I picked up the objects from the envelope:

 The phone.